2019 EQuIP COURSE FACULTY

 Roberta Petrino, MD

 Immediate Past President, European Society of Emergency Medicine (EuSEM)

 ED Director, S. Andrea Hospital and SS Pietro and Paolo Hospital, Vercelli, Italy

 President, Italian Society of Emergency Medicine, Piemonte and Valle d’Aosta Regional Section

-Dr. Roberta Petrino is currently the President of the European Society of Emergency Medicine and, since 2008, has served as the Director of the Emergency Departments in the S. Andrea and SS Pietro and Paolo Hospitals in Vercelli, Italy.
+Dr. Roberta Petrino is the Immediate Past President of the European Society of Emergency Medicine and, since 2008, has served as the Director of the Emergency Departments in the S. Andrea and SS Pietro and Paolo Hospitals in Vercelli, Italy.
 In this role, Dr. Petrino has overseen the redesign and transformation of the ED and its medical staff, the creation and implementation of the department's Observation Unit, and the design and implementation of over 25 clinical and organizational pathways.
 Dr. Petrino completed her M.D. and residency in Internal and Acute Medicine at the University of Torino.
 A practicing emergency physician since 1997, Dr. Petrino is an expert in healthcare management, hospital organizational strategy, and integrated clinical diagnostic and therapeutic pathways.
 Dr. Petrino has been devoted to the development and promotion of emergency medicine in Italy and Europe for over 20 years.
 She was a contributor to the development of the first EM training program in Italy, has been an active member of EuSEM since 1998, and served both as chair of the European Emergency Medicine Curriculum Task Force and workgroup director for the development of the European Board Examination of Emergency Medicine.